PhilippMolitor/react-unity-renderer/README.md

 };

 export const UnityGameComponent: VFC = (): JSX.Element => {
-  // your need to construct a config or pass it from the props const [ctx] = useState<UnityContext>(new UnityContext(config));
+  // You need to construct a config or pass it from the props: const [ctx] = useState<UnityContext>(new UnityContext(config));

-  // You can keep track of the game progress and ready state like this. const [progress, setProgress] = useState<number>(0);
+  // Keep track of the game progress and ready state like this: const [progress, setProgress] = useState<number>(0);
   const [ready, setReady] = useState<boolean>(false);